I’ve had a website in one-form-or-another for nearly twenty years now—an eternity in the online world.

 Are you comfortable with three-season outdoor activities but want to push into late fall or even winter?
 Perhaps lighten up a bit?
 Expand your knowledge base?
 Or maybe dive deeper into gear?
 Read these articles below.

-- Pushing the envelope for later season backpacking?
+- Pushing the envelope for later-season backpacking?
 The Shoulder Season Backpacking article I wrote for TrailGroove is worth reading.
 I also suggest reading Cold and Wet – The Hardest Hiking as a companion piece.
 And if you are doing these late-season backpacks, you may be hiking during hunting season.
-Wear your blaze orange and follow some other techniques to be safe!
+You should wear your blaze orange and follow some other techniques to be safe!

 - Off-trail hiking is awesome.
 Before you do that, I suggest reading this article titled Off-Trail Delights.
 And if you go off-trail, helpful to know the difference between talus and scree.
-Additionally, knowing the different classes of hiking based on the Yosemite Decimal System is extremely beneficial.
+Additionally, understanding the different classes of hiking based on the Yosemite Decimal System is highly beneficial.

 - The Introduction to Snowshoeing Basics article is, of course, about how to start snowshoeing.
 But 80% of the article is about any day use winter activity such as ski touring.